Step By Step Guide To Sheet Metal Bending

 • All holes and cutouts are at least 50% material thickness and adequately spaced away from the die line

-• File is built at a 1:1 scale, preferably in inch-units
+• File built at 1:1 scale, preferably in inch-units

 • All objects are on the same layer

-• All stray points, duplicate lines, empty objects and text areas have been removed
+• No stray points, duplicate lines, empty objects, or text areas

 • No shapes have open contours

-• All text has been converted to outlines or paths
+• Any text to be cut out has been converted to outlines or paths

 Sheet metal bending is capable of forming many difficult parts and products, but tooling does have its limitations.
 There are a few bends that we don’t currently offer: